farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	If the **xxxxxZZZZZZ.onmicrosoft.com*** domain displays **(Default)** next to the domain name, then skip to the next step as no change is needed. <br/>

-	However, if the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain displays **(Default)** next to the domain name, then select the circle with the check mark to the left of the **xxxxxZZZZZZ.onmicrosoft.com** domain and then select **Set as default** on the menu bar. <br/>
+	However, if the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain displays **(Default)** next to the domain name, then select the check box to the left of the **xxxxxZZZZZZ.onmicrosoft.com** domain and then select **Set as default** on the menu bar. <br/>

 	In the **Set this domain as default?** dialog box that appears, select **Set as default**.
 In the list of domains, the **xxxxxZZZZZZ.onmicrosoft.com** domain should now display **(Default)** next to the domain name.

-	**Note:** If there is no **xxxUPNxxx.xxxCustomDomainxxx.xxx**, do not worry.
-It is not needed for any of the labs in this course.
+	**Note:** If there is no **xxxUPNxxx.xxxCustomDomainxxx.xxx**, or if it appears but its status says **Incomplete setup**, do not worry.
+It's not needed for any of the labs in this course.

 4. You will now create a Microsoft 365 user account for Holly Dickson.
 In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.

 5. In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
 In this task, you are taking on the role of the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Enterprise Administrator.
-In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft online services.
+In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft's online services.

 	In the **Active Users** window, select **Add a user** that appears on the menu bar above the list of active users.